Redocly/redocly-cli/docs/rules/no-server-example-com.md

 # no-server-example.com

-Prevents using `example.com` as the value of the `servers.url` fields in your API definitions.
+Prevents using `example.com` as the value of the `servers.url` fields in your API descriptions.
 The rule checks for all URL schemes (`http`, `https`...).

 |OAS|Compatibility|